 Be prepared to apply one coat of primer and allow it to dry before you apply your new wall color.

 Choose a high-quality paint when covering dark wall paint, which contains more pigments and binders than a bargain brand.
 The darker the original wall color, the more coats of paint and primer it will take to cover it up (red being the hardest due to the nature of the pigment).
 Be prepared to apply two coats of paint, allowing sufficient time to dry in between coats.

 Trying to DIY painting over dark colors can be overwhelming, especially when it comes to cutting in properly, along with allowing for time needed to let multiple primer and paint coats dry thoroughly.
 Need to call in reinforcements?
 Schedule a free estimate from a Five Star Painting team near you.

 Complete the Look

-One of the best ways to highlight your new, lighter paint color is by hanging framed prints, paintings, or photographs up on your walls.
+One of the best ways to highlight your new, lighter paint color is by hanging framed prints, paintings, or photographs up on your walls, as described by our fellow Neighborly brand, Mr. Handyman.
 In order to avoid marring your newly painted surfaces or damaging the drywall, it is important to use the right tools and accessories and to make sure that you measure right the first time.
 Shelving is also a great way to display treasured objects without using up valuable floor space and to help keep your items out of harm's way.